flyway/flywaydb.org/documentation/configuration/placeholder.md

 ---

 # Placeholders
-In addition to regular SQL syntax, Flyway also supports placeholder replacement with configurable pre- and suffixes.
+In addition to regular SQL syntax, Flyway also supports placeholder replacement with configurable prefixes and suffixes.
 By default it looks for Ant-style placeholders like `${myplaceholder}`.
 This can be very useful to abstract differences between environments.

 Changing the value of placeholders will cause repeatable migrations to be re-applied on next migrate.

+Placeholders are also provided as additional properties to the database connection, so placeholders reserved by your database (e.g. `serverName` for SQL Server) will be used by the connection.

 Placeholders are supported in versioned migrations, repeatable migrations, and SQL callbacks.